Smooths frizz and protects color with a gentle, salon-style formula that keeps hair polished and full-bodied.

 Quick picks

 - Keratin Complex Color Care Smoothing Shampoo – Best overall keratin shampoo for frizz and color-treated hair.
-Gentle, sulfate free cleansing with keratin, proteins, and emollients that leave hair smoother and more manageable without stripping color.
+It uses sulfate-free cleansing with keratin, proteins, and smoothing ingredients to help hair feel softer and more manageable without stripping color.

 - TRESemmé Keratin Smooth Shampoo – Best budget option for thick, frizz-prone hair.
-A drugstore classic that tames puffiness and flyaways, especially on medium to coarse textures that are not ultra dry.
+This easy-to-find drugstore pick helps tame puffiness and flyaways, especially on medium to coarse hair that is not extremely dry.

-- OGX Ever Straightening + Brazilian Keratin Therapy Shampoo – Best drugstore sulfate free pick.
-A creamy, affordable formula with keratin, coconut oil, and cocoa butter that suits dry, wavy, and curly hair that needs both smoothing and moisture.
+- OGX Ever Straightening + Brazilian Keratin Therapy Shampoo – Best drugstore sulfate-free pick.
+A creamy formula with keratin, coconut oil, and cocoa butter that works well for dry, wavy, and curly hair that needs both moisture and smoothing.

 - Pureology Strength Cure Shampoo – Best for fine, damaged, or overprocessed hair.
-Lightweight, protein-rich, and fully color safe, it strengthens fragile hair without weighing it down or making it feel coated.
+Lightweight and repair-focused, it helps support fragile hair without making it feel coated or flat.

 In-depth reviews